julianlk522/FITM/README.md

             - (and prevent it from being removed)

 -really little things
-    - omit "Skip to Section" if only 1 section
     - give static assets simple names that make sense
     - convert cornucopia to .webp